 The program includes both lectures and practical hands-on exercises.

 The school offers a limited number of young researchers an opportunity to learn these skills from experienced scientists and instructors.
-Successful applicants will receive travel and lodging support to attend the school.
+Successful applicants will receive lodging and some level of travel support to attend the school.
 Both Ph.D. students and postdoctoral researchers are encouraged to apply.
 Financial support for participants will be limited to those associated to U.S. academic institutions.